SHOCKWAVE THERAPY

 What is it?

-Shockwave therapy was originally developed to treat kidney stones\, however researchers soon discovered its benefit in musculoskeletal conditions.
-Shockwaves, or sound waves, are generated outside the body utilizing a practitioner held device.
+Shockwave therapy was originally developed to treat kidney stones\, however, researchers soon discovered its benefit in musculoskeletal conditions.
+Shockwaves, or sound waves, are generated outside the body utilizing a practitioner-held device.
 These shockwaves are transmitted into the body’s tissues and have two primary effects.
 First, it produces a mechanical force on the point of application (1).
-Second, it produces cavitation of micro bubbles within the tissue, which through physiological mechanisms produce tissue repair (1).
+Second, it produces cavitation of microbubbles within the tissue, which through physiological mechanisms produce tissue repair (1).
 Ultimately, these shockwaves generate improved blood supply and tissue regeneration.
 This is particularly beneficial for tendon injuries.
-The application of shockwave therapy to tendon injuries helps vascularize the tissue, leading to a cascade of biological processes and healing the injured tendon (2).
+The application of shockwave therapy to tendon injuries helps vascularize the tissue, leading to a cascade of biological processes and healing of the injured tendon (2).

 Is shockwave therapy the same as ultrasound?

 Shockwave therapy is vastly different from therapeutic ultrasound.
-Shockwave pattern is uni-phasic with higher peak pressure compared to ultrasound.
+The shockwave pattern is uni-phasic with higher peak pressure compared to ultrasound.
 The peak pressure has been found to be approximately 1000 times that produced by ultrasound (1).
 The increased pressure is responsible for the biological response within the body.

 Is this the same therapy for kidney stones?

 Lithotripsy is the treatment of kidney stones using high-energy shockwaves to disintegrate kidney stones.
 Although the mechanisms by which treating kidney stones and musculoskeletal disorders are the same, the application is different.
-In lithotripsy the goal is to disintegrate the stone in order for it to pass more easily.
-In musculoskeletal conditions the goal is to generate extracellular response, which leads to tissue regeneration and repair.
+In lithotripsy, the goal is to disintegrate the stone in order for it to pass more easily.
+In musculoskeletal conditions, the goal is to generate an extracellular response, which leads to tissue regeneration and repair.

 Is shockwave therapy safe?